+The current allocations, which include the Gulf Florida East Coast Subzone, are shown in Table 2.7.1.
 In keeping with the aforementioned changes in the stock boundaries identified in SEDAR 38 (2014), the Councils will need to reallocate the commercial ACL amongst the three remaining fishing zones in the Gulf (Western Zone, Northern Zone, and Southern Zone).
-The current allocations are shown in Table 2.7.1 below.